seinecle/blog/_posts/2025-10-09-video-generation-models-compared.md

 ⏩ all generations presented below are first try

-⏩ **Except for LUMA the video generation also generates sound, so please SOUND ON on the videos.**
+⏩ **Except for LUMA, geenrated videos come with sound.
+So please swith the sound ON on the videos.**

 ### RAY3 (by Luma Labs AI)